emberm-86/Swiss-Re-1345-1/README.md

 ```

 #### II/c Please choose a product with the code(second column) or submit(x) or cancel(c) your order:
-You can continue or submit or cancel your order here.
+You can continue or submit, cancel your order here.

 ### III.
 List orders.
 ``` bash